Tips for Taking Care of a New Dog!

-When bringing home a new dog to a home with existing pets, its important to realize that everyone in the household will need time to adjust to the new living arrangements and routine.
+Take things slow and easy!
+When bringing home a new dog to a home with existing pets, it's important to realize that everyone in the household will need time to adjust to the new living arrangements and routine.
 It's important to take things very slow initially and keep things positive and upbeat.

 Now, after the initial meeting if things go well and you choose to bring the new dog home (or this can be tweaked if you've already introduced some other way that wasn't recommended here), it's time to crate and rotate initially.
 I'd say for at least the first 48 hours, keep the new dog and your existing pets separated.
 Sure, let them sniff around.
 Shoot, crate them side by side (never nose to nose!) to help them get used to the other being around.
 But, keep at least the first 2 days for yourselves and don't expect the new dog and existing dogs to interact and everything be hunky dory.

 After the initial time has passed, do another outdoors meeting on leash first, then bring them indoors and let them further interact.
-KEEP LEASHES ON.
-This is just in case something unexpected DOES happen.
+Keep leases on.
+This is just in case something unexpected does happen.
 You've got leashes on to help keep things under control.
 It can also help when you interject a too hyper play session to encourage the dogs to settle and relax.
-Keep new interactions VERY short initially.
+Keep new interactions very short initially.
 I'm talking 10-15 minutes.
 End things on a positive note and give the dogs time to process everything that happened.
 Doing things this way does a couple of things.
-It gives the dogs the opportunity to enjoy one another's company without becoming overstimulated and it also gives them the desire to want MORE interaction.
-Sure, you might have to deal with a bit more whining from them because they want to play, but remember, YOU call the shots.
+It gives the dogs the opportunity to enjoy one another's company without becoming overstimulated and it also gives them the desire to want more interaction.
+Sure, you might have to deal with a bit more whining from them because they want to play, but remember, you call the shots.
 Not them.
-Being very deliberate in the amount of time they have to play together and WHEN they get to play together sets that precedence of YOU being the person they look to for direction.
-And with multiple dogs, that's what you WANT!
+Being very deliberate in the amount of time they have to play together and when they get to play together sets that precedence of you being the person they look to for direction.
+And with multiple dogs, that's what you want!

 Deja was my first dog.
 I adopted her in October of 2005.
 We stayed a single dog home until March of 2007 when I decided I was ready for another one.